FlexMeasures/flexmeasures/documentation/concepts/data-model.rst

 An asset is anything on which you collect data, e.g. a car battery or an industrial machine.

 Assets can also have a parent-child relationship with other assets.
-So, you could model a building, which contains assets like solar panels, a heat pump and EV chargers.
+So, you could model a building that contains assets like solar panels, a heat pump and EV chargers.

 Sensors